 Sunday School is offered for both children (nursery to grade 6) and adults from September to June.
 All are welcome to join.
 The classes help us to comprehend the subtle intricacies and overarching truths of our God and the theology, ministry, and history He has authored.
 View our Events page and see which Adult Elective Classes are being offered.

 Nursery Care and Children's Catechism

-Nursery care (infants to 3 years old) and Children's Catechism (3-5 years old) are offered during the sermon.
-Parents can bring their children to the nursery next to Luther Hall or to the catechism class downstairs in the basement next to the Fellowship Hall during the song before the sermon.
+Nursery care (1 to 3 years old) and Children's Catechism (3-5 years old) are offered during the sermon.
+Parents can bring their children to the nursery next to Luther Hall or to the catechism class downstairs in the basement next to the Fellowship Hall after the Confession of Sin and Assurance of Pardon.